jeffpar/pcjs.v1/disks/pc/README.md

 As an added bonus, PCjs will automatically display the descriptive &lt;link&gt; whenever this item is selected, and it will dynamically generate a disk image containing all the specified &lt;file&gt; entries when the selected item is loaded.

-Pre-generated images are still preferred, and you can now include those in the application **manifest.xml** as well, by adding an *href* value to the &lt;disk&gt; section that was used to create the image:
+Pre-generated disk images are preferred to dynamically-generated images, and you can now include those in the application **manifest.xml** as well, by adding an *href* value to the &lt;disk&gt; section that was used to create the image:

     <disk id="disk" dir="/apps/pc/1981/visicalc/bin/" href="/apps/pc/1981/visicalc/disk.json">
         <file>VC.COM</file>